oxheadalpha/nft-tutorial/README.md

 - `add-alias <alias> <private_key>` add alias using its private key.
-Aliases that configured with the private key can be used to sign operations that originate or call smart contracts on chain. `tznft` commands that require Tezos operation signing have `--operator` option (not to be confused with the FA2 token operator).
+Aliases that configured with the private key can be used to sign operations that originate or call smart contracts on chain. `tznft` commands that require Tezos operation signing have `--signer` option.

   Example: